NordicPlayground/nrf5-sdk-for-eddystone/README.md

 ## Known issues
 * Only Keil is supported for now.
 GCC and IAR are scheduled for a future release.
 * Only Windows development environment is supported for now.
 Linux and OSX are scheduled for a later release.
 You may still flash the firmware using the [Quick start](#quick-start) guide.
-* After an Eddystone-EID slot is configured it will be preserved after power cycling.
-However, if you try to read the ECDH key again from the characteristic it will not be available.
-Slots containing other frame types are not preserved after power cycling.
 * When compiling there are warnings from the third-party crypto libraries.

 ## How to install
 #### Quick start